 PFBS | Perfluorobutane sulfonic acid | NA | NA | 2000 ppt |

-State Regulatory and Oversight Challenges: States are having to make tough decisions about whether or how to implement HAs and address PFAS in drinking water in the absence of federal standards.
-The table below shows the states that have proposed or established PFAS standards or guidelines that are lower or different than EPA’s HAs.
+Before the final NPDWR was published, some states developed their own PFAS standards and guidelines.
+These states acted to protect the public health from the impacts of PFAS contaminated drinking water in the absence of a federal rule.
+The table below shows the states that proposed or established PFAS standards or guidelines before the Final NPDWR was published.
 These numbers demonstrate the variation in health risk goals and risk reductions among states in the absence of federal standards and are creating public confusion about what levels of PFAS are safe in drinking water.

 State Actions to Address PFAS in Drinking Water